Top 5 Ways Fraudsters Commit Identity Theft in 2024 [Updated]

 There is a saying — prevention is better than cure.
 The majority of businesses don’t realize that weak credentials and application vulnerabilities are the primary causes of identity theft and other cyber attacks.

-As a business person, you must ensure that your staff adheres to cybersecurity practices.
 A few everyday things you can do to prevent identity theft include:

 • Avoid clicking on pop-ups, unknown links, and emails.